 In our first episode, we talk about

-• who is writing and talking here,
+• Who is writing and talking here,

-• if this podcast fits your needs and will help you,
+• If this podcast fits your needs and will help you,

-• how the podcast will boost your career,
+• How the podcast will boost your career,

-• and what our approach to podcasting is.
+• And, what our approach to podcasting is.

 Who is writing and talking here?